caseturell-creator/Project-Engineering-Zero-X/Modules/Module-04-Web-Debugging/Module.md/README.md

 - `index-DReG5tR5.js` → **404 Not Found**

 Because the required CSS and JavaScript files could not be retrieved, the application never rendered and the browser displayed a blank white page.

+---
+---

+# 6. The Investigation Process

+## Overview

+Successful troubleshooting begins with observation, not assumptions.

+When an application behaves unexpectedly, the objective is not to immediately find a solution.
+Instead, the objective is to understand **why** the problem is occurring.

+Professional engineers follow a structured investigation process that reduces guesswork and leads to evidence-based conclusions.

+This process can be applied to web applications, operating systems, networks, APIs, databases, and cybersecurity investigations.

+---

+## Investigation Workflow

+1. Observe the problem.
+2. Gather evidence.
+3. Form a hypothesis.
+4. Test the hypothesis.
+5. Eliminate incorrect possibilities.
+6. Identify the root cause.
+7. Verify the solution.
+8. Document the findings.

+---

+## Step 1 — Observe

+Begin by describing exactly what is happening.

+Examples:

+- The webpage is completely blank.
+- Images fail to load.
+- A button does not respond.
+- A login request fails.

+Avoid making assumptions during this stage.

+Record only what can be directly observed.

+---

+## Step 2 — Gather Evidence

+Use available tools to collect information.

+Examples include:

+- Browser Developer Tools
+- Console messages
+- Network requests
+- HTTP status codes
+- Server responses
+- Application logs

+Evidence should always take priority over assumptions.

+---

+## Step 3 — Form a Hypothesis

+Based on the available evidence, develop one or more possible explanations.

+Example:

+> "The application may not be loading because a required JavaScript file is missing."

+A hypothesis is not a conclusion.

+It is simply a possible explanation that must be tested.

+---

+## Step 4 — Test the Hypothesis

+Perform actions that either support or reject the hypothesis.

+Examples:

+- Refresh the page.
+- Inspect network requests.
+- Check the Console.
+- Verify resource loading.
+- Compare expected and actual behavior.

+Every test should provide additional evidence.

+---

+## Step 5 — Eliminate Possibilities

+As evidence is collected, remove explanations that are no longer supported.

+Example:

+- Internet connection is working.
+- Server responds with HTTP 200.
+- HTML loads successfully.

+These observations eliminate several possible causes.

+---

+## Step 6 — Identify the Root Cause

+The root cause is the underlying issue responsible for the observed behavior.

+In many cases, the visible symptom is only the final result of another failure occurring earlier in the process.

+---

+## Step 7 — Verify the Solution

+After applying a fix, confirm that:

+- The original problem is resolved.
+- No additional issues have been introduced.
+- The expected behavior has returned.

+---

+## Step 8 — Document the Findings

+A complete investigation should always end with documentation.

+Record:

+- The problem.
+- The investigation process.
+- Evidence collected.
+- Root cause.
+- Resolution.
+- Lessons learned.

+Documentation allows future investigations to be completed more quickly and consistently.

+---

+## Engineering Principle

+> Never troubleshoot by guessing.

+> Observe.
+>
+> Gather evidence.
+>
+> Test.
+>
+> Conclude.

+Following this process consistently produces more reliable results than relying on intuition alone.

+---

+---

+# 7. Case Study - Debugging a Blank Web Application

+## Objective

+The purpose of this case study is to demonstrate how a structured investigation can identify the root cause of a web application failure.

+Unlike theoretical examples, this investigation documents a real debugging session performed during a TryHackMe exercise.

+---

+## The Problem

+After launching the provided Static Site, the browser displayed a completely blank white page.

+There were:

+- No visible error messages
+- No loading indicator
+- No application content

+At first glance, it was impossible to determine whether the issue originated from:

+- The browser
+- The user's computer
+- The web application
+- The server
+- The TryHackMe lab

+---

+## Initial Observation

+The only confirmed symptom was:

+> The webpage was completely blank.

+At this stage, no assumptions were made regarding the cause.

+---

+## Investigation

+### Step 1

+Open Browser Developer Tools.

+The Console was inspected first.

+Result:

+- No critical JavaScript exceptions were immediately visible.
+- Several warnings appeared, but none explained the blank page.

+Conclusion:

+The Console alone did not identify the problem.

+---

+### Step 2

+Inspect the Network tab.

+The webpage was refreshed while monitoring all requests.

+Initial observations:

+- Multiple requests returned HTTP 200.
+- The main document loaded successfully.

+Conclusion:

+The server was responding correctly.

+---

+### Step 3

+Inspect the page source.

+Viewing the HTML source revealed:

+- A root application container.
+- References to external CSS.
+- References to external JavaScript.

+This indicated that the webpage depended on JavaScript to render its content.

+---

+### Step 4

+Continue investigating the Network tab.

+Further inspection revealed two failed requests.

+The browser attempted to download:

+- CSS
+- JavaScript

+Both returned:

+**404 Not Found**

+---

+## Root Cause

+The browser successfully downloaded the HTML document.

+However, the required CSS and JavaScript files were unavailable.

+Without the JavaScript bundle, the application could not initialize.

+As a result, nothing was rendered to the screen, producing a completely blank webpage.

+---

+## Resolution

+The investigation determined that the issue was not caused by:

+- Browser configuration
+- Browser cache
+- Internet connectivity
+- User error

+The evidence indicated that the required application assets were unavailable.

+The issue was documented and prepared for reporting to the platform.

+---

+## Lessons Learned

+This investigation demonstrated several important engineering principles.

+- Symptoms are not root causes.
+- Evidence is more reliable than assumptions.
+- Browser Developer Tools provide critical diagnostic information.
+- A blank webpage does not necessarily indicate a browser failure.
+- Modern web applications depend on multiple interconnected resources.

+Most importantly:

+A structured investigation produces better results than guessing.

+---

+---

+# 8. Module Summary

+This module introduced the fundamentals of debugging modern web applications using browser developer tools.

+Topics covered included:

+- Browser Developer Tools
+- Browser compatibility
+- The investigation process
+- HTTP status codes
+- Structured troubleshooting
+- Root cause analysis
+- Real-world debugging techniques

+Rather than memorizing solutions, the objective of this module was to develop a repeatable engineering methodology that can be applied across many technical disciplines.

+---

+# Key Takeaways

+- Observe before acting.
+- Gather evidence before forming conclusions.
+- Use Developer Tools to investigate rather than guess.
+- Understand what HTTP status codes communicate.
+- Verify assumptions through testing.
+- Document investigations for future reference.
+- Focus on identifying the root cause rather than treating symptoms.

+---

+# End of Module